-Psalm 37:23 (ESV) says the steps of a man are established by the Lord, when he delights in his way; In Amplified translation, the steps of a [good] man are directed and established by the Lord when He delights in his way [and He busies Himself with his every step].
-In the KJV translation, The steps of a good man are ordered by the Lord: and he delighteth in his way.
+Psalm 37:23 (ESV) says the steps of a man are established by the Lord when he delights in His way; In Amplified translation, it says the steps of a [good] man are directed and established by the Lord when he delights in His way [and he busies himself with His every step].
+In the KJV translation, the steps of a good man are ordered by the Lord: and he delighteth in His way.

-Yes, each step of our step are established, directed, ordered by God.
+Yes, each of our steps is established, directed, ordered by God.
 Including all kinds of troubles and difficulties, we have to go through.
 Often we like to think if God would arrange the ways of our lives, He will manage it well and will not harm us.
-It must be successful and pleasant, He will not bring bad to our lives.
+It would be successful and pleasant, He will not bring bad things to our lives.
 But the fact is the opposite.
 There are many problems, difficulties, and disasters in this life.
-Apparently the storm of life is more familiar to each of us than He.
+Apparently, the storm of life is more familiar to each of us than we to Him.
 Where is God in this life?

-Of course, when there is a storm in our lives, the first thing we have to make is to examine or reflect on our life.
-Lest there are sins or things that are not pleasing before The Lord.
-Storms or problems will not arise by themselves.
+Of course, when there is a storm in our lives, the first thing we have to make is to introspect or reflect on our life.
+Lest there are sins or things not pleasing before the Lord.
+As we know storms or problems will not arise by themselves.
 Or if God’s help would not come soon, probably we should turn to Him and repent of all our bad ways.

 2 Chronicles 7:13-14, When I shut up the heavens so that there is no rain, or command the locust to devour the land, or send pestilence among my people, if my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.